“Those who can, Do… Those who can’t, TEACH!”

 Especially in light of the fact that in the course of a lifetime we have all been called upon to teach at one time or another, just as we have all been called to look, listen and learn.

-I guess that remark cuts deeper than I thought it would, although, I shouldn’t be surprised.
+I guess that remark cut deeper than I thought it would.
+Although, I shouldn’t be surprised.
 Over the past 25 years, I’ve spent more than my share of weekends away from home, traveling cross-country to do exactly what these instructors were doing.
 I’ve spent more than my share of hours creating and preparing thousands, if I ever stopped to actually count.

 I’m teaching right now.
 At least, I was just a few hours ago.
 You were too, I’ll bet.
 If not today, than yesterday or the day before.

 But, when all is said and done, the cause of all that excitement, frustration and terror may not be the instruction itself.
 The ultimate challenge may be deciding what actually needs to be taught: the material itself.
-Or, perhaps, it goes even deeper than that to the heart of another question: Do you really need that extra body and what will that person ultimately be able to contribute?
+Or, perhaps, it goes even deeper than that to the heart of another question, a more appropriate question.
+And, that question is whether or not you really need that extra body and what that person will ultimately be able to contribute in the first place.

 I don’t know about you, but that’s a problem I can relate to.
 You see, I’m always on the early side of that curve.
 Who am I kidding?
 I’m on the early side of just about every curve!